automl/pynisher/README.md

 # can be "B", "KB", "MB" or "GB"
 memory: int | tuple[int, str] | None = None

 # The cpu time in seconds to limit the process to.
-This time is only counter while the
+This time is only counted while the
-# process is active
+# process is active.
+# Can provide in (time, units) such as (1.5, "h") to indicate one and a half hours.
+# Units available are "s", "m", "h"
-cpu_time: int | None = None
+cpu_time: int | tuple[float, str] | None = None

 # The wall time in seconds to limit the process to
+# Can provide in (time, units) such as (1.5, "h") to indicate one and a half hours.
+# Units available are "s", "m", "h"
-wall_time: int | None = None
+wall_time: int | tuple[float, str] | None = None

 # Whether to throw any errors that occured in the subprocess to silently
 # throw them away.
 If `True` and an Error was raised, `None` will be returned.